rdegges/rdegges-blog/articles/2010/new-site-backend.md

-% New Site Backend
+Title: New Site Backend
-%
+Date: 2010-05-30 20:30
-%
+Author: Randall Degges

-# New Site Backend
+Tags: programming

 Last night I replaced the old projectb14ck with a newer, more minimalistic backend and frontend.
 In this post I’m going to explain a bit about the move,